anebz/finance/graham-principles.md

 If not, then investing in an [index](https://www.investopedia.com/terms/i/index.asp) is a good alternative.
 Graham said that the defensive investor could get an [average return](https://www.investopedia.com/terms/a/averagereturn.asp) by simply buying the 30 stocks of the [Dow Jones industrial average](https://www.investopedia.com/terms/d/djia.asp) in equal amounts.
 Both Graham and Buffett said that getting even an average return, such as the return of the [S&P 500](https://www.investopedia.com/terms/s/sp500.asp), is more of an accomplishment than it might seem.

 In modern terms, the defensive investor would be [an investor in index funds](https://www.investopedia.com/articles/markets/101415/4-best-sp-500-index-funds.asp) of both stocks and bonds.
-In essence, they own the entire market, benefiting from the areas that perform the best without trying to predict those areas ahead of time
+In essence, they own the entire market, benefiting from the areas that perform the best without trying to predict those areas ahead of time.